bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 # Tooltips

-> Documentation and examples for adding custom Bootstrap-Vue tooltips, using Bootstrap V4 CSS for
+> Documentation and examples for adding custom BootstrapVue tooltips, using Bootstrap V4 CSS for
 > styling and animations.
 Tooltips can be triggered by hovering, focusing, or clicking an element

 Use the `v-b-tooltip` directive on any element or component where you would like a tooltip to